 The study of economics provides a firm foundation for confronting change because it presents a disciplined way to analyze and make choices.
-An economics major prepares students for community leadership and leads to a great diversity of career opportunities including law, teaching, journalism, private and public international service.
-Pre-law and potential Master of Business Administration students are especially encouraged to consider economics as a major or a minor.
+An Economics major prepares students for community leadership and leads to a great diversity of career opportunities including law, teaching, journalism, and private and public international service.
+Pre-law and potential Master of Business Administration students are especially encouraged to consider Economics as a major or a minor.

 Note: Transfer students must complete at least three upper division economics courses for a major and two for a minor.
 Transfer classes must have been completed in the last 10 years with at least a 2.0 grade.